sanoke/approachesTEH/mainSimStudy/README.md

 1. **Generate the data** by running `dataGeneration.R`.
     - The script `helperFcns.R` contains the function `datagen()`, which is used to generate a dataset of size `n` (as described in section 4.1.1 of the manuscript).
     - The script `dataGeneration.R` uses `datagen()` within a loop to generate `numsim` datasets of size `n`, under all four simulation scenarios (A, B, C, D).
 Example datasets are stored within the directories `dataFilesA`, `dataFilesB`, `dataFilesC`, `dataFilesD`.
     - Note that in the manuscript `numsim = 1000`.
 One GBM or BART simulation completes in a few minutes, but one FS simulation takes up to 12 hours.
-Thus you may want to select a more practical number of simiulations.
+Thus you may want to select a more practical number of simulations (e.g., 100).
     - The outcome variance is defined using the variable `varOutcome` within the script `dataGeneration.R`.

 2. **Apply each of the three TEH identification methods to the data.**